 Although it's powerful for youth to witness testimonies from their peers overcoming addictions, the data involved in such an occurrence lends itself to a rich qualitative nature.
 The transformative motivation and inspirational call to not get involved with drugs and alcohol after a testimony can have incredible influence over a community.
-Among religion options related to prevention is Celebrate Recovery.
-Key informant insight would describe Celebrate Recovery as being effective in helping those who are struggling with an addiction, yet clear numbers of how many individuals have recovered from an addiction and remain free from their addiction is not readily known.
+Among religion options related to prevention is Celebrate Recovery, Alcoholics anonymous, Narcotics Anonymous, Al-Anon which aim to help with recovery and support.
+These organizations have several testimonies of being effective in helping those who are struggling with an addiction, yet clear numbers of how many individuals have recovered from an addiction and remain free from their addiction is not readily known.